Who we are

 NUST AirWorks, Team Mentor / National University of Sciences and Technology

 Sohaib is a recent graduate in mechanical engineering and a passionate aerospace enthusiast.
-During his undergraduate studies, he worked on multiple aerospace projects and is now planning to pursue a master's degree in aircraft design.
-His goal is to make aerospace knowledge accessible to everyone and create a supportive learning environment.
+They have worked on multiple aerospace projects during their undergraduate studies and are now planning to pursue a master’s degree in aircraft design.
+Their goal is to make aerospace knowledge accessible to everyone and to develop an inclusive learning environment.

 Harry Stringer